0xPolygonMiden/miden-node/README.md

 ## Usage

+Before you can run the Miden node, you'll need to make sure you have Rust [installed](https://www.rust-lang.org/tools/install).
+Miden node v0.1 requires Rust version **1.73** or later.

 Before running the node, you must first generate the genesis file.

 The `miden-node` executable is used to both generate the genesis file, and running the node.